GOURIDO/my-static-site/README.md

 Under Source, select the main branch and root (/) Click Save

-3.GitHub will generate a URL like: https://your-username.github.io/your-repo/
+3. GitHub will generate a URL like: https://your-username.github.io/your-repo/

-4.Visit the URL to view your live site.
+4. Visit the URL to view your live site.

 ##HOW TO USE
 Open the index.html file in any browser to see the static website.